~~~~ Act I ~~~~

 Pedro waited until he saw confirmation that the hatch had been sealed, then he pulled the lever he’d been holding down.
 The roaring stopped immediately as the vents ceased their spraying.

 “Sucker,” Pedro said to himself, then pushed the level back up.
-Once again water vapor shot from the jets and beneath the deck.
+Once again water vapour shot from the jets down beneath the deck.

 The humidity was back to normal, and both women were grateful to see the temperature gauge slowly tick down towards something reasonable.

 “Go Pedro, bandaid rides again!”
 Ana remarked, wiping her forehead with a dry cloth.

 “Why ‘bandaid’?” said Jose.
 “Is he a medic or something?”

 “Ha ha, no,” Ana chuckled.
 “We call him that because he fixes things just enough so they’ll work again, which means they usually break soon after in the same way.
 You know, he puts a bandaid on…”